LawnchairLauncher/lawnicons/CONTRIBUTING.md

 Let's imagine that you have an icon in SVG format, an application name and a component.

-icon: `lawnicons.svg`
+Icon: `lawnicons.svg`
-application name: `Lawnicons`
+Application name: `Lawnicons`
-component: `app.lawnchair.lawnicons/app.lawnchair.lawnicons.MainActivity`
+Component: `app.lawnchair.lawnicons/app.lawnchair.lawnicons.MainActivity`

 1. Fork our repository so that you have your own copy to work with.
 Your repository will be a bridge between our repository and your contribution.
 2. Clone your repository in GitHub Desktop and open it with a file explorer.